Infiniti and beyond: a less Japanese, more Latin look for premium automaker

-BEIJING/ATSUGI, Japan May 25 Nissan Motor Co is looking to give its Infiniti premium brand a design makeover that will dilute its Japanese roots and flaunt a more "passionate" Latin feel.
+BEIJING/ATSUGI Japan Nissan Motor Co is looking to give its Infiniti premium brand a design makeover that will dilute its Japanese roots and flaunt a more "passionate" Latin feel.

 The bold initiative aims to rev up an upscale brand that has struggled to establish itself in a competitive global market for premium autos.
 Launched a quarter of a century ago in the United States with an emphasis on its Japanese aesthetics, Infiniti sold about 180,000 cars globally in the year to end-March - about a tenth of rival Audi's sales.